RWS/Sdl-Community/index.md

 Intro
 =============

-The main porpose of this repository is to give the ability to users to improve existing plugins.
-Or to give a code example of how SDL Trados Studio Api's can be consumed.

-If you want to add a new functionality please fill free to create a [pull request](http://www.codenewbie.org/blogs/how-to-make-a-pull-request) with your changes.
+This repository contains more around 30 plugins developed for [Trados Studio](http://www.sdl.com/solution/language/translation-productivity/trados-studio/).
+Some of the plugins were developed by SDL but a few of them were initially developed by someone else but we now took ownership of the source code.
+You can find the complete list of the down bellow.

+We encourage everyone who is interested to contribute, either by fixing some issues, implement new features or improve the documentation.
+To do this you will have to clone this repository, make the changes and send us a [pull request](http://www.codenewbie.org/blogs/how-to-make-a-pull-request) with your changes.

-If you have any questions, don't hesitate to ask on the [Sdl Community](https://community.sdl.com/developers/language-developers/).
+If you have any questions, don't hesitate to ask on the [Sdl Language Developer Community](https://community.sdl.com/developers/language-developers/).

-## Supported platforms

-* .NET 4.5.2
-* SDL Studio 2017

 ## Getting started

-These libraries are built on top of SDL Studio APIs and thus using them also requires having SDL Studio installed.
+These libraries are built on top of SDL Trados Studio APIs and thus using them also requires having SDL Trados Studio installed.

 If you don't have a licence please send a email to app-signing@sdl.com and ask for a developer licence.

+All the plugins require .NET 4.5.2 and SDL Trados Studio 2017.

+To get started with this repository follow the following steps:

-1. Install Visual Studio 2013 or 2015.
-The community edition is available for free [here](https://www.visualstudio.com/).
+1. Make sure you have a installed Microsoft Visual Studio 2013, 2015 or 2017.
+If you don't have Microsoft Visual Studio you can install the community edition, available for free [here](https://www.visualstudio.com/).

-2. In order to clone the Community repository you need to have Git installed or for example SourceTree, this tool is available [here](https://www.sourcetreeapp.com/).
-This application has a user interface which facilitates the work with repository.
-Another alternative is to install git extension from Visual Studio.
+2. To clone this repository you need to have Git installed and configured on your machine (more details [here](https://www.atlassian.com/git/tutorials/install-git#windows) and [here](https://help.github.com/articles/cloning-a-repository/)).
+If you prefer a more visual approach you can either use the [github extension for Microsoft Visual Studio](https://visualstudio.github.com/), [Github Desktop](https://desktop.github.com/) or [SourceTree](https://www.sourcetreeapp.com/).

 3. In order to clone the repository using Source Tree, from menu select "Clone/New".
 In source path paste this path : "https://github.com/sdl/Sdl-Community.git", in destination path select a path where the repository should be stored on your drive![](https://raw.githubusercontent.com/sdl/Sdl-Community/master/cloneRepository.png)

-4. After the repository was cloned, navigate to folder path and from there you can select any solution and open it in Visual Studio.
+4. After the repository was cloned, navigate to the repository path you've specified when cloning the repository.
+Each plugin has a dedicated folder so all you need to do is to find the plugin you're looking for, enter the folder and open the solution file using Microsoft Visual Studio.

-5. Build the solution, after the build succeded open Studio 2017.
+5. Build the solution, after the build succeded open SDL Trados Studio 2017.
 A warning message will appear click "Yes", after Studio loads, builded plugin will be available in Studio.

  ![](https://raw.githubusercontent.com/sdl/Sdl-Community/gh-pages/unsignedPlugin.png)